woocommerce/woocommerce/readme.txt

 * Fix - Notice in structured data class.
 * Fix - Only delete if an object has an ID in CRUD to avoid wp_delete_post using global ID.
 * Fix - Avoid notices on checkout by ensuring all legacy data is correctly set.
+* Fix - Add failed to processing event for the processing email.
+* Fix - Store user ID and use that to determine if the session should be loaded or not.
+Ensures user data is correct and shipping calculator data is stored.

 = 3.0.7 - 2017-05-16 =
 * Fix - Display of grouped product permalinks + names.